9 HIV infection

 A positive PCR test indicates that the child has HIV infection.

 - The ultrasensitive p24 antigen test is as reliable as the PCR at 6 weeks but is not widely available yet.
 The PCR HIV RNA test is also probably an accurate method of identifying HIV infection in children under 18 months.

 There are many advantages of diagnosing HIV infection early in infants.
-If the infant has not been breastfed, PCR testing can screen the infant for HIV infection at 6 weeks after delivery.
+If the infant has not been breastfed, PCR testing can screen the infant for HIV infection at 10 weeks after delivery.
 Most infants will be negative and their parents can be reassured.
-These infants do not need the routine care offered to HIV-exposed infants from 6 weeks and can be followed at a well baby clinic.
-Infants with a positive PCR test should be closely followed up as they need additional care and monitoring.
-Breastfed infants should only be rescreened later after they have received no breast milk for 6 weeks.
+These infants do not need the routine care offered to HIV-exposed infants and can be followed at a well baby clinic.
+Infants with a positive PCR test should be started on life-long antiretroviral treatment and closely followed up as they need additional care and monitoring.
 As HIV can cause severe illness and even death in the first few months of life, it is important to make the diagnosis as early as possible so that treatment can be started.

 The clinical diagnosis of HIV infection and AIDS